JanssenProject/jans/docker-jans-monolith/README.md

 # Overview

+**This image is for testing and development purposes only!
+Use Janssen [helm charts](../charts) for production setups**

-Docker monolith image packaging for Janssen.
-This image is for test and dev purposes only!
-This image packs sql and janssen services including, the auth-server, client-api, config-api, fido2, and scim.
+Docker monolith image packaging for Janssen.This image packs janssen services including, the auth-server, client-api, config-api, fido2, and scim.

 ## Versions